KurutoDenzeru/Caminos-Wayfinding/README.md

 # ⚙ Features of the System
 The following are the main features of the system based on the guidelines given to the developers:

-- Interactive Map: The website provides an interactive map of the school, highlighting important areas such as classrooms, restrooms, cafeteria, and administrative offices.
-Users can easily click on each location to view more information and receive step-by-step directions.
+- Interactive Map: Easily explore the school layout, find classrooms, restrooms, cafeteria, and offices, with click-to-view details and directions.
-- Step-by-step directions: Users can search for specific locations and receive step-by-step directions on how to get there.
+- Step-by-step Directions: Search and receive precise directions to any location within the school.
-- Important information: The system provides important information about the school, such as its history, mission statement, and upcoming events.
-- Contact information: The system includes contact information for key staff members, making it easy to get in touch with teachers, counselors, and administrators.
-- Accessibility: The system is accessible from any device with an internet connection, such as smartphones, tablets, or computers.
-It is designed with user-friend liness in mind, with a simple and intuitive interface that is easy to navigate.
+- Accessibility: Accessible from any device with internet, featuring a user-friendly interface for seamless navigation.

 <br>